More about: 12 Best Flamenco shows in Madrid

 Some interesting facts about the tradition of flamenco

 Flamenco in Spain, and especially in certain places such as Andalusia, is much more than a musical genre.
 It is a culture in itself based on expressing oneself through movement, looks and the strings of a guitar.
-For many, flamenco is a way of life, which is why I encourage you to learn a little more about this discipline before attending any show; that way you will enjoy it even more.
+For many, flamenco is a way of life, which is why I encourage you to learn a little more about this discipline before going to any show; that way you will enjoy it more.

 - Flamenco has many styles or branches, so two shows classified as flamenco shows can be completely different.